diodonfrost/ansible-role-puppet-agent/README.md

 ## Requirements

 This role was developed using Ansible 2.4 Backwards compatibility is not guaranteed.
-Use `ansible-galaxy install diodonfrost.puppet` to install the role on your system.
+Use `ansible-galaxy install diodonfrost.puppet_agent` to install the role on your system.

 Supported platforms: